catatonia666/myosProject/README.md

-Project of a site for creating stories and sialogues with multiple choises.
+Project of a site for creating stories and dialogues with multiple choises.